14 Top FBA Tasks To Outsource To Amazon Virtual Assistants

 A master of one, a specialist virtual assistant is often an expert in a specific field.
 Some may have a college degree and may have received advanced training, which explains their higher hourly rates than their generalist counterparts.
 For example, someone who has a degree in multimedia arts can work as a graphic design VA for a web design company.
 Other specialists include copywriters, accountants, web developers, and digital marketers.

-So if you need particular tasks like creating content for your website, you will need to shell out more money.
+So if you need particular tasks like creating copy for your website, you will need to shell out more money to be able to hire a specialist, AKA copywriter.
 Hiring a specialist virtual assistant instead of training a generalist for specific tasks can often be worth the extra cost.

 Overall, deciding whether to hire a generalist or a specialist for your Amazon business depends on the types of tasks you want to delegate.
 Generalists are ideal for low-level administrative duties, while specialists are perfect for specific jobs requiring a higher level of knowledge, skills, and training.